swiftlang/swift-evolution/proposals/NNNN-inheritance-of-actor-isolation.md

 }
 ```

-When a call uses this default argument, it behaves as if the argument
+When a call uses `#isolation` as the argument to an isolated parameter,
-was an expression representing the static actor isolation of the
+it behaves as if the argument was an expression representing the static
-current context:
+actor isolation of the current context:

 - if the current context is statically non-isolated, the parameter
   must have optional type, and the argument is `nil`;
 - if the current context is isolated to a global actor `T`, the argument
   is `T.shared`;
-- if the current context has an `isolated` parameter (including the
+- if the current context has an `isolated` actor parameter (including the
   implicit `self` parameter of an actor method), the argument is a
   reference to that parameter;
+- if the current context has an `isolated` distributed actor parameter
+  `d` (including the implicit `self` parameter of a distributed actor
+  method), the argument is `d.asAnyActor`;
 - otherwise, the current context must be a closure which captures
   an `isolated` parameter or a non-optional binding of it, and the
   argument is a reference to that capture.

-Except where noted above, a parameter using `#isolation` as a default
+The type of `#isolation` depends on the type annotation provided in the
+context of the expression, similar to other builtin macros such as `#file`
+and `#line`, with a default type of `(any Actor)?` if no contextual type
-argument can have any type.
-When type-checking considers a candidate
+is provided.
+When type-checking considers a candidate function for a call
-function for a call that would use this default argument for a parameter,
+that would use `#isolation` as an argument for a parameter,
 it assumes that the notional argument expression above can be coerced
 to the parameter type.
 If the call is actually resolved to use that
 candidate, the coercion must succeed or the call is ill-formed.